gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 $ ansible-playbook p9-import.yml --syntax-check

-$ ansible-playbook p9-import.yml
+$ ansible-playbook p9-import.yml -vv
 ```

 ### Conclusion
-- Note that import_play is to be used at **play-level** and not at task-level
+- Note that import_playbook is to be used at **play-level** and not at task-level
 - In this section you created a playbook to import and execute two other playbooks, rather than recreating the same playbook content again.
 - Review the section and discuss if you have any questions.